-I have decided that parts of the documents referred to above are conditionally exempt under section 47G of the FOI Act.
+As such, I have decided that the parts of the documents marked 's47G' are conditionally exempt under section 47G of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
 I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard at paragraph 6.5 below.